donovanglover/nix-config/help/git.md

 ### Updating a Forked Repository

-If you haven't already, make sure that you have added a remote to the original (upstream) repository: `git remote add upstream <dir>`
+If you haven't already, make sure that you have added a remote to the original (upstream) repository: `git remote add upstream <location>`

 1. Fetch all the branches of that remote into `upstream/<branch>`: `git fetch upstream`
 2. Change to the branch that you want to update (usually master): `git checkout master`